checkstyle/contribution/checkstyle-tester/README.md

 1) please follow instruction from https://pages.github.com/ to create your static web site on github

 2) please copy whole "target/site" folder to newly created repo.
+Please rename target/­site/checkstyle.html to target/­site/index.html to let github.io open it by default.

 3) please make sure that report is available as http://YOURUSER.github.io/.